In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 would returnnullptr

-(avoiding errors such as illegal memory accesses).
+(avoiding errors like illegal memory accesses).

-Example with failed conversion:
+Example of failed conversion:

 Base* basePtr = new Base();